Pattern-Projects/volunteer-fsf-project/README.md

 1. Open or Create a Heroku account at heroku.com
 2. Have an existing Github account from github.com
 3. Fork a copy of volunteer-fsf-project to you github
+4. You have generated a secret key - can be generated [here](https://miniwebtool.com/django-secret-key-generator/)

 ### Deploying to Heroku hosting service